 Belding Wildlife Management Area

 Pond and possibly 2 others - Unknown.

 Probably first mill in Vernon with a sawmill here in 1740.
 In the 1790's manufactured oil from flaxseed.
 In 1850 built a 2 story wooden cotton mill, used to weave satinet.
 Burned in 1877.
 Some archeology work done.
 Unique for remains of worker house.

 Grist, saw and cider mill on 1869 map.
 J. Blinn house across road (probably Risley house).
 Possible mention in Randall Talcott Diaries in 1877.
 Norman Strong map of 1925 Vernon Center calls this the Kanter Grist Mill.
 Kanter's had a farm just up the hill where the highway is now.
 Geraldine Strong grew up next to the mill and remembers it collapsing during a storm.

 Active by 1808.
-Saw mill then grist mill and oil mill.
-Dam built 1830 with mills on both sides of river.
-About 1840 large mill manufacturing cotton warp.
-Burned in 1920's.
+The site had first a saw mill then a grist mill and oil mill.
+The dam was built about 1830 with mills on both sides of river.
+About 1840 a large mill manufacturing cotton warp was built.
+It burned in 1920's.

 Dobson Mill East (Ackersly Mill)

 Brought into operation about 1826, burned 1827 and rebuilt.
 Burned in 1909.